-1. In a large bowl or in the bowl of your KitchenAid mixer, stir together the water, yeast, and sugar.
-Let sit for about ten minutes, or until foamy.
+In a large bowl or in the bowl of your stand mixer, stir together the water, yeast, and sugar.
+Set aside for about ten minutes, or until foamy.

-2. Add the salt, garlic powder, and olive oil to the yeast mixture and stir to combine.
+Add the salt, garlic powder, and 1 tablespoon olive oil to the yeast mixture and stir to combine.

-3. If using a mixer, use the dough hook attachment and add the flour about 1/2 cup at a time.
-Add flour until dough pulls away from the edgy and is just a little sticky to touch.
-Knead with the dough hook on low for about five minutes.
+If using a mixer, use the dough hook attachment and add the flour about 1/2 cup at a time.
+Continuing adding flour until the dough pulls away from the edge of the bowl and is just a little sticky to touch.
+Knead with the dough hook on low speed for about five minutes.

-5. While the dough is rising, roast the garlic.
-Preheat oven to 400 degrees F (200 degrees C).
+While the dough is rising, roast the garlic.
+Preheat oven to 400°F (200°C).
 Arrange the garlic cloves on a piece of foil large enough to wrap around them.
-Pour olive oil over the cloves and wrap the foil around them.
+Pour 2 tablespoons olive oil over the cloves and wrap the foil tightly around them.
 Bake for 15-20 minutes, or until cloves are just soft.
 Roughly dice the cloves.

-6. After dough has risen, punch it down.
+After dough has risen, punch it down.
 Move one oven rack to the bottom of the oven, another to the middle.
-Preheat oven to 425 degrees F (218 degrees C).
+Preheat oven to 425°F (218°C).
 Lightly oil and flour a baking sheet.

-7. On a lightly floured surface, knead the garlic cloves into the dough.
-Form the dough into a log on the baking sheet.
+On a lightly floured surface, knead the garlic cloves into the dough.
+Form the dough into a loaf on the baking sheet.
 Cover and let rise until almost doubled, about 45 minutes to an hour.

-9. Place an empty baking sheet on the bottom rack in the oven.
-Place the baking sheet with the dough on the middle rack.
-Before closing the oven door, pour 1/2 cup water onto the empty cooking sheet on the bottom rack.
+Place an empty rimmed baking sheet on the bottom rack in the oven.
+Place the baking sheet with the shaped dough on the middle rack.
+Before closing the oven door, pour 1/2 cup water onto the empty sheet pan on the bottom rack.
 Close the oven door quickly to trap the steam.
 Bake for 15-20 minutes, or until golden brown.